 The ECPC is comprised of 14 federal departments and agencies: U.S. Departments of Agriculture, Commerce, Defense, Energy, Health and Human Services, Homeland Security, the Interior, Justice, Labor, State, Transportation, and the Treasury.
 The Federal Communications Commission and the General Services Administration are also members of the ECPC.

 Following recommendations from the 9/11 Commission Report and lessons learned from Hurricanes Katrina and Rita, Congress identified the need for stronger coordination and national leadership to address gaps in emergency responders' abilities to communicate across jurisdictions and functions.
-To address these issues, Congress authorized the establishment of the Emergency Communications Preparedness Center (ECPC) (Section 671, Pub.
+To address these issues, Congress authorized the establishment of the ECPC (Section 671, Pub.
 Law No. 109-295).

 The ECPC's strategic priorities include:

 - Increase efficiencies at the federal level through joint investment and resource sharing

 - Improve alignment of strategic and operational emergency communications planning across levels of government

 - Improve alignment of federal investments in state/local/tribal capabilities to ensure focus on critical gaps and priorities

 - Leveraging collective resources to drive Research & Development (R&D) and standards for existing and emerging technologies.